wenlianghuang/assignment-train-pytorch/README.md

 Implement checkpoints to save the model at regular intervals.
 Include inline comments explaining the choice of hyperparameters.

-kindly explain the reasons behind choosing these training settings.
+Kindly explain the reasons behind choosing these training settings.

 ## Testing and Validation: